LoganStorm/LoganStorm.github.io/aboutme.md

----
-layout: page
-title: About me
-subtitle: Why you'd want to go on a date with me
----

 My name is Logan Storm.
-Objective:
+My Objective:

 To continue to learn and understand established and emerging trends in the information technology industry.
 Confident and communicative with streamlining and bridging concepts to those outside of the IT industry.